AviatrixSystems/avxlabs-docs/ace_pro/docs/lab9.md

 ## 5. Create a new SmartGroup

-The traffic towards the malicious IP is permitted...
-Let's now enforce the `Threats Detection mechanism`!
+The traffic to the malicious IP is permitted.
+Immediately enforce the `Threats Detection mechanism`.

 Let's create another SmartGroup that can identify the **_aws-us-east-1-spoke1-test1_** instance that resides in the **US-EAST-1** region.